ComPHPPuebla/dbal-fixtures/docs/sql-functions.md

 ## Combining functions with fake data and ranges

-Say you want to produce 3 entries with random latitude and longitude.
+Say you want to produce 3 entries with random values for latitude and longitude.
 Suppose you're using MySQL's `POINT` data type.
-And that you want the latitude and longitude to be randomly generated.
 You would need to create an entry similar to the following one.

 ```yml